3. The Bass

 Duration of Bass Notes

-In addition to playing notes, the bass has another important difference: duration.
-While the 'bd' (bass drum) is a hit whose sound disappears quickly, the bass, on the other hand, can sustain the note for much longer.
+The bass has another important difference: the duration of the notes.
+The "bd" (kick) is a hit whose sound disappears quickly.
+The bass, on the other hand, can sustain the note for much longer.

-Notice the following example: the bass drum sound disappears quickly, but the bass sound sustains throughout the entire cycle.
+Notice the following example.
+The kick drum sound disappears quickly.
+The bass sound lasts throughout the entire cycle.

 Combining Rhythm and Melody

 In the previous examples, we saw how the bass can play notes and create rhythm separately.
-Of course, you can also do both at the same time, combining the rhythmic and harmonic function of the bass into a single pattern.
+You can also do both at the same time.
+This way, you combine the rhythmic and harmonic function of the bass into a single pattern.

 Simplifying Our Code

-Now that we are writing more complex patterns, it's time to learn some shortcuts.
-Look at this pattern: [hh hh] [hh hh] [hh hh] [hh hh]
+Now that we are writing more complex patterns, let's learn some shortcuts.
+Look at this pattern: [hh hh] [hh hh] [hh hh] [hh hh].
+We have 8 hi-hats (hh) in a loop.
+It's the same as writing hh*8:

 [hh hh] [hh hh] [hh hh] [hh hh] = hh*8